box-products/handbook/box-products-is-you.md

 Everyone working at SALT Insure represents SALT Insure.
 When a customer gets a response from Blake on support, Blake is SALT Insure.
 When a customer reads a tweet by Jonathan that our systems are down, Jonathan is SALT Insure.
 In those situations, all the other stuff we do to cultivate our best image is secondary.
-What’s right in front of someone in a time of need is what they’ll remember.
+What's right in front of someone in a time of need is what they'll remember.

-That’s what we mean when we say marketing is everyone’s responsibility, and that it pays to spend the time to recognize that.
+That's what we mean when we say marketing is everyone's responsibility, and that it pays to spend the time to recognize that.
 This means avoiding the [bullshit of outage language](https://signalvnoise.com/posts/1528-the-bullshit-of-outage-language) and [bending our policies, not just lending your ears](https://signalvnoise.com/posts/3513-when-empathy-becomes-insulting).
-It means taking the time to get the writing right and consider how you’d feel if you were on the other side of the interaction.
+It means taking the time to get the writing right and consider how you'd feel if you were on the other side of the interaction.

 It's also worth mentioning that joining a company with a strong culture like SALT Insure can be all-consuming.
 We all joined because we agree with what SALT Insure stands for, but that can lead feeling pressure to contribute, maybe